Bp91230/tp_multithreading/README.md

-Cmake instructions ...
-(TODO)

 To run the project first execute the QueueManager.py file by doing

-`python3 QueueManager.py`
+`python3 QueueManager.py`    which will start the local server.

 Then execute the Boss.py file by doing
 `python3 Boss.py`